What are the risk factors for bile duct cancer?

 Inflammatory bowel disease

 Inflammatory bowel disease includes ulcerative colitis and Crohn’s disease.
 People with these diseases have an increased risk of bile duct cancer.
-This is not explained by the link between ulcerative colitis and primary sclerosing cholangitis.
+This is not explained completely by the link between ulcerative colitis and primary sclerosing cholangitis.

-Being overweight or obese can increase the risk of developing cancers of the gallbladder and bile ducts.
+Being overweight or obese can increase the risk of cancers of the gallbladder and bile ducts.
 This could be because obesity increases the risk of gallstones and bile duct stones.
 But there may be other ways that being overweight can lead to bile duct cancers, such as changes in certain hormones.

 Exposure to Thorotrast